top of page

 Selection

 The current High Sheriff is responsible for nominating a successor, usually four to five years in advance.
+The chosen sheriff is not confirmed until they are pricked by the monarch and their tenure is just one year.
 The Isle of Wight, as with many other counties, there is a County Consultative Panel to assist the High Sheriff with this process.

 The nomination goes forward to the Privy Council and if accepted, is then read out by the King’s Remembrancer at an annual Nomination Ceremony in November in the Royal Courts of Justice in London.
 This has to happen three times on three consecutive years before being submitted to the King for her approval at the ancient ‘Pricking Ceremony’.